CPSP Reporting - Frequently Asked Questions

 How do I remember to report?

-The system will send you an e-mail each month from CPSP, asking you to report.
-So you don’t need to remember.
-You just have to click the link in the e-mail and respond.
-An additional reminder e-mail will be sent at the one-week interval if no response has been received.
+The system will send you an email each month from the CPSP, asking you to report, so you don’t need to remember.
+You just click the link in the email and respond.
 And if you miss a month for some reason, the system will remind you the following month.

 Will it work on my smartphone?